awlsring/terraform-provider-headscale/docs/data-sources/api_keys.md

 page_title: "headscale_api_keys Data Source - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  The API key data source allows you to list all API keys on Headscale instance.
+  The API key data source allows you to list all API keys on the Headscale instance.
 This will only return the API key metadata and not the actual key.
 ---

 # headscale_api_keys (Data Source)

-The API key data source allows you to list all API keys on Headscale instance.
+The API key data source allows you to list all API keys on the Headscale instance.
 This will only return the API key metadata and not the actual key.

 ## Example Usage